Emerging Technologies Opportunity Program (ETOP) 2026 - Development of an automated system for plant tissue culture and transformation

 Quick Summary

-• Contract Type: Combined Synopsis/Solicitation (RFP for a subcontract)
+• Contract Type: Request for Proposal (RFP)

-• Period of Performance: Expected two years
+• Period of Performance: Expected two years.

-• NAICS Code: 541714 - Research and Development in Biotechnology
+• NAICS Code: 541714 (Research and Development in Biotechnology)

 • Small Business Size Standard: 1,000 employees

 • Proposals Due: June 1, 2026, by 12 p.m.
-PDT
+PDT.

-Proposals will be evaluated based on meeting minimum requirements (Pass/Fail), desired performance features, supplier attributes, and non-technical factors including price.
+• Evaluation Factors: Proposals will be evaluated based on meeting minimum requirements (Pass/Fail), desired performance features, supplier attributes, and non-technical factors including price.
 Oral presentations may be required.

 People